matt-mendonca/podium-js/readme.md

 --------------
 #### subtext: why be a jerk

 The hung did great work, and full credit goes to him for the original idea.
 I came across his project and initially I was going to fork his code.
-However, I decided to start fresh due to the tight coupling and age of the code base (last updated 2 years ago as of July 2014):
+However, I decided to create a new code base due to the tight coupling of and lack of activity on the original (last updated 2 years ago as of July 2014):

 - The version of reveal js is mixed in with the remote code.
   - I wanted to update reveal js, but it proved messy